Starting a business can feel a bit like trying to solve a Rubik’s cube.

 If you find that the name or web domain is already taken, it’s safest to choose a different business name.

-Pitfall #5: Changing your name for no real benefit
+Naming mistake #5: Changing your company name for no real benefit

 As we just discussed, changing a business name comes at a cost.

-Now, there are times when it’s wise to change your business name.
-But, some companies decide to rebrand for reasons that just don’t hold up.
+Now, there are times when it’s wise to change your business name and rebrand.
+But, some companies decide to rebrand for reasons that don’t hold up.

 Getting bored with your brand, or changing your business name as a panacea for a struggling business, are not good reasons to change a name.